Diabetic neuropathy: Can dietary supplements help?

 Physical activity plays an important role, too

-Exercise is essential to managing your blood sugar well.
+Exercise is essential to managing your blood sugar.
 Check with your doctor before starting a new physical activity, especially if you're taking medications that lower your blood sugar.
-People with diabetes should aim for at least 30 minutes of moderate to vigorous activity most days of the week.
+People who have diabetes should aim for at least 150 minutes of moderate to vigorous activity each week.
+For example, aim to go on a brisk walk for about 30 minutes on most days of the week.

 See more In-depth